-ANIMAL RIGHTS supporters may be somewhat bewildered by the claims and counterclaims of the BUAV Executive Committee (EC) and the Association of Clerical, Technical and Supervisory Staffs (ACTSS) concerning the current ACTSS campaign to restore trade union rights at the BUAV.
+ANIMAL RIGHTS supporters may be somewhat bewildered by the claims and counterclaims of the BUAV Executive Committee (EC) and the Association of Clerical, Technical and Supervisory Staffs (ACT8S) concerning the current ACTSS campaign to restore trade union rights at the BUAV.

-However, you can now read for yourselves the all-important original documents of the disputs, relating to the period April -August 1988, These documents came into the public domain at the opening of the industrial Tribunal where sacked ACTSS shop steward Dominic Johnson is seeking reinstatement.
-They include extracts of BUAV EC minutes, normally barred to BUAV EC minutes, normally barred to BUAV members; internal memos; and correspondence between the parties.
+However, you can now read for yourselves the all-important original documents of the dispute, relating to the period April -August 1988.
+These documents came into the public domain at the opening of the industrial Tribunal where sacked ACTSS shop steward Dominic Johnson is seeking reinstatement.
+They include extracts of BUAV EC minutes, normally barred to BUAV members; internal memos; and correspondence between the parties.
 The story they reveal is one of stark anti-trade union hostility by the BUAV EC; BUAV intransigence despite repeated conciliatory moves from the ACTSS and the BUAV ACTSS shop; and staightforward BUAV duplicity over the sacking of Dominic Johnson.
-The documents are available from Mac Daiy, Wolfson College, Oxford OX2 6UD (for £1 including postage).
-Also available are copies of letters from 19
+The documents are available from Mac Daly, Wolfson College, Oxford OX2 6UD (for £1 including postage).